-Information about research into the causes, prevention and treatments of diet problems including drug therapy, food supplements and screening for malnutrition.
+Research helps us to find out more about diet problems with cancer.
+Researchers are looking at the causes, prevention and treatments of diet problems including drug therapy, food supplements and exercise.

 Researching diet problems